-This course surveys basic tort law, or the way the law redresses wrongful injuries to another person or his property.
-We will discuss topics such as intentional torts and negligence.
-In this course, you will receive an introduction to the legal method, the tort litigation process and the social policy considerations underlying tort law.
+This course surveys basic tort law (i.e., the way the law redresses wrongful injuries to another person or his property).
+We will discuss topics such as defenses to negligence; damages; joint and vicarious liability; strict liability; trespass to land and chattel; products liability; privacy torts and defamation.
+In this course, you will receive an introduction to the legal method, the tort litigation process, and the social policy considerations underlying tort law.
 Moreover, you will learn how to analyze legal problems and how to communicate your legal analysis through writing.